raycast6000/GPTOnDesktop/README.md

 # ChatGPT for Desktop
-And yet another useless project by this folk.
+And yet another useless project by this fool.
 This is a cross-platform ChatGPT desktop application made with Tauri. \
 Linux builds coming soon!